Greengamefire/Mario-Kart-World-Manual-AP/README.md

 Link to thread: https://discord.com/channels/1097532591650910289/1379985379939192975

 # Thank-You
-@Karramellie for letting me use her manual and combine it into mine
+@Karramellie on discord for letting me use her manual and combine it into mine
-@Xanderoni for helping me with the open world
+@Xanderoni on discord for helping me with the open world